 To participate in the concurrent enrollment program through UCCS - CU Succeed, students must meet the requirements in the UCCS - CU Succeed course catalog and complete and submit the student recommendation form.
 A list of current course offerings (course catalog) and all necessary materials can be found at this link https://outreach.uccs.edu/hs/online.
 Cost is determined by the university and is the responsibility of the student and his or her family.
 Not sure if you are ready to enroll in a CU Succeed Online course?
 Take a short 5-minute quiz HERE to figure out if you are ready!

 UCCS - CU Succeed MathOnline course offerings and registration information can be found at the link below.
 Students must submit a student agreement packet for these courses.
-Please note, students interested in taking Calculus I at UCCS as concurrent enrollment must have taken AP Calculus at SMHS. https://mathonline.uccs.edu/high-school-student-registration-fall-2022
+Please note, students interested in taking Calculus I at UCCS as concurrent enrollment must have completed AP Calculus at SMHS.
+To register, go to https://mathonline.uccs.edu.

-College credit is available for dual enrollment through our PLTW program taught at St. Mary’s high school.
-It is graded on a 5.0 scale.
+College credit is available for dual enrollment through our PLTW program taught at St. Mary’s High School.

-Please contact the Director of Curriculum & Instruction (email@example.com) or the counseling office (firstname.lastname@example.org ) regarding the process for enrolling in concurrent and dual enrollment courses.
+Please contact the counseling office (email@example.com ) regarding the process for enrolling in concurrent and dual enrollment courses.